nmacbean/ORCHIDEE-Param-DA-Review-GBC/FIG2/readme.md

-This folder contains the script needed to produce Figure 2.
-The simulations can be found in Zenodo repository:
+This folder contains the script and netcdf file needed to produce Figure 2.